Rea3070/County-Organizer/README.md

 # County-Organizer
 Organize a list of countys by Merge Sort

-List need to be .csv
+List need to be .csv and changed in driver to add.

 Uncomplied.